SiderealEmu/MCBManager/README.md

 ## IMPORTANT NOTE

 MCBManager does its best with detecting and importing addons.
 However, not all addons are created equal.
 Currently, addons from CurseForge are the most supported.
 I am actively working on improving the detection and import process for other sources.
-If you encounter issues with importing addons, please report them on the [GitHub repository](https://github.com/SiderealEmu/MCBManager/issues).
+If you encounter issues with importing addons, please report them on the [Issues Page](https://github.com/SiderealEmu/MCBManager/issues).

 ## Features